AbolfaZlRezaEe/NikY/README.md

 # NIKY

-Niky is a sample Persian shoe store application that work with Real rest API.
+Niky is a sample Persian shoe store application that works with Real rest API.
 Niky developed with **Kotlin** and **Dagger-Hilt** Dependency injection.

 ## What exactly Niky is?